AntCPLab/OpenCoral/README.md

 We use the "generate random triple optimistically/sacrifice/Beaver" methodology described by [Lindell and Nof](https://eprint.iacr.org/2017/816) to achieve malicious security.
+The implementation in `brain-party.x` is inspired by [Eerikson et al.](https://eprint.iacr.org/2019/164) but does not use fast Fourier transform for batch verification.
 Otherwise, we use resharing by [Cramer et al.](https://eprint.iacr.org/2000/037) for Shamir's secret sharing and the optimized approach by [Araki et al.](https://eprint.iacr.org/2016/768) for replicated secret sharing.